benchopt/benchopt/README.rst

     $ benchopt run -h

-for more details about different options or read the `API Documentation <https://benchopt.github.io/api.html>`_.
+to get more details about the different options or read the `API Documentation <https://benchopt.github.io/api.html>`_.